tinymce/tinymce-docs/rtc/configuration.md

 })
 ```

-#### Example Using the document details provider to return a document details from your server
+#### Example Using the document details provider to return document details from your server

 ```js
 tinymce.init({